 a.
 Elected officials, appointed officers and employees shall not knowingly cause or permit anything to be done or communicated to anyone in a manner which is likely to cause any potential supplier to have an unfair advantage or disadvantage in obtaining a contract for the supply of goods and/or services to the City.
 This also includes a contract with any other municipality, local board or public body involved in the purchase of goods and/or services either jointly or in cooperation with the City.

 b.
 Elected officials shall separate themselves from the procurement process and have no involvement whatsoever in specific procurements.
 Elected officials should not see any documents or receive any information related to a particular procurement while the procurement process is ongoing.
-Elected officials who receive inquiries from suppliers related to any specific procurement shall immediately direct those inquiries to the Manager of Purchasing and Supply, or the City Treasurer.
+Elected officials who receive inquiries from suppliers related to any specific procurement shall immediately direct those inquiries to the Senior Manager, Procurement and Supply, or the City Treasurer.

 c.
-The only exception to the above relates to selection of external auditors or an integrity commissioner whereby elected officials are specifically part of the evaluation team.
+The only exception to the above relates to selection of internal auditors or an integrity commissioner whereby elected officials are specifically part of the evaluation team.

-6.3 Official Point of Purchasing Contact and Lobbying Prohibition
+6.3 Official Point of Procurement Contact and Lobbying Prohibition

 b.
 In addition, no bidder who has been awarded the contract shall engage in any contact or activities in an attempt to influence any elected official or any employee of the City with respect to the purchase of additional enhancements, options, or modules.
-However, a contractor may communicate with the appropriate member of the Purchasing and Supply Team, the Manager of Purchasing and Supply or the City Treasurer for purposes of administration of the contract during the term of the contract.
+However, a contractor may communicate with the appropriate member of the Procurement and Supply Team, the Senior Manager, Procurement and Supply or the City Treasurer for purposes of administration of the contract during the term of the contract.

 c.
-The determination of what constitutes influential activity is in the sole discretion of the Manager of Purchasing and Supply, acting reasonably, and not subject to appeal.
+The determination of what constitutes influential activity is in the sole discretion of the Senior Manager, Procurement and Supply, acting reasonably, and not subject to appeal.

 d.
 Contract award decisions shall be based on clear, transparent and objective criteria that is applied free from political considerations or political interference.